DBJDBJ/VS-Code-as-Poor-Mans-Build-System/readme.md

 Jut open it from the Visual Studio cmd prompt, open your folder and that single c or cpp and hit F5.
 And that's it.
 Provided you have installed and configured C++ VS Code extension before that.
 That should be enough.

-> But seldom it is enough.
+> But seldom, that is enough

 And this is a solution for that situation before you decide to go back to the safety of Visual Studio.
 But still you need some "slightly beyond trivial" command line building.